 Step 1 - Clean and Dry the Rhubarb

-Next, dry the rhubarb well.
-You can do this by laying the stalks on paper towels and pressing them with another paper towel on top, or you can use a clean kitchen towel.
+Next, dry the stalks well.
+You can do this by laying them on paper towels and pressing them with another paper towel on top, or you can use a clean kitchen towel.

 Why do you dry them off?
 Because excess moisture creates freezer burn, which damages the texture and flavor.